arjanjohan/scaffold-sui-docs/docs/utils/chains.md

 # Chains

-In `chains.ts` the different IOTA chains are defined and exported as `defaultChains`.
+In `chains.ts` the different Sui chains are defined and exported as `defaultChains`.

 ```ts
 export type Chain = {